Updated July 22, 2022

 Please note: This is an evolving situation and things can change both here in the UK and abroad.
 We are updating this guide frequently, but if you have any questions, please get in touch with us on Twitter or Facebook.

-If you’re looking to travel without the faff of Covid admin, now is the time to go.
+If you’re looking to travel without Covid admin, now is the time to go.
 Many countries are completely removing their Covid-related travel restrictions, meaning you no longer need to provide proof of vaccination or a negative test result, or complete any Covid-19 forms.
 In some cases, even mask mandates have been scrapped – how’s that for holidaying like it’s 2019?

 Here are some of the destinations that should be on your hit list.